mbradle/docker_graph_flows/README.md

 **docker run -it -v $PWD/work/input:/input_directory -v $PWD/work/output:/output_directory -e VAR=@/input_directory/run.rsp flow_grapher:default**

 The output will a number of *dot*, *tex*, and *pdf* files in the directory *work/output/flows*.
+If you want write the files to a differeent directory, set the *OUT_DIR* environment variable.
+For example, type:

+**docker run -it -v $PWD/work/input:/input_directory -v $PWD/work/output:/output_directory -e VAR=@/input_directory/run.rsp -e OUT_DIR=/output_directory/my_flows flow_grapher:default**

+In this case, the output files will be in the directory *work/output/my_flows*.

+If you want to combine the individual files into a single file (and remove all the individual files), use the *OUT_FILE* variable.
+For example, type:

+**docker run -it -v $PWD/work/input:/input_directory -v $PWD/work/output:/output_directory -e VAR=@/input_directory/run.rsp -e  OUT_FILE=/output_directory/out.pdf flow_grapher:default**

+In this case, the flow diagrams will be combined into a single file *work/output/out.pdf*.

 One can edit the response file and/or add options.
 For example, to only create flow diagrams for the first 30 timesteps in the calculation recorded in *input.xml*, type:

 **docker run -it -v $PWD/work/input:/input_directory -v $PWD/work/output:/output_directory -e VAR="@/input_directory/run.rsp --zone_xpath '"'[position() <= 30]'"'" flow_grapher:default**